cooperlees/jool-exporter/README.md

 ## What is this?

 jool-exporter is a prometheus exporter HTTP service that wraps `jool stats display` and reads the statistics at the time of the request into promerthues compatible format.

 - jool-exporter changes `JSTAT` prefix to `jool_` prefix for key names
 - We attach the explanation of each stat to the guages

+## Install

+From PyPI:

+- `pip install jool-exporter`

+From GitHub:

+- `pip install git+git://github.com/cooperlees/jool-exporter`

+## Running

+`jool` CLI needs `CAP_NET_ADMIN` capability in order to pull the statistics.
+Due to this, so does the jool-exporter process.
+It also need to ability to pass the capability to child processes.

+The process can also just run was `root`, but running things listening externally as `root` is a bad security process.

+### SystemD

+We have a [Systemd Service](jool-exporter.service) unit file commited to the repo that runs as nobody and passes the capability to all children process.
+- This is the recommended way to run the service

+#### SystemD install

+- `cp jool-exporter.service /etc/systemd/system`
+- `sudo systemctl daemon-reload`
+- `sudo systemctl enable jool-exporter`
+- `sudo systemctl start jool-exporter`

+Logs will by default go to journald

+- `journalctl -u jool-exporter [-f]`

 ## Example Return

 - curl http://localhost:6971/metrics

 ```prometheus
 cooper@home1:~$ curl http://localhost:6971/metrics
 # HELP python_gc_objects_collected_total Objects collected during gc